Although water kefir grains can be used to make back-to-back batches of water kefir, at some point most people will need to take a break.

 - Add water kefir grains to 1 quart fresh sugar water (¼ cup sugar dissolved in 1 quart water).

-- Put a tight lid on the container and place in the refrigerator.
+- Put a tight lid on the container and place in the refrigerator (when storing the grains, if possible the sugar water should be changed out each week).
 The water kefir grains should be safe and healthy for up to 3 weeks.

 - When ready to make water kefir again, separate the grains from the storage liquid, place in fresh sugar water, and culture as usual.
 It may take a couple of batches for the grains to wake up and get back to work.